 Indulge in a Spa Treatment

-If there is one tip I can give you its book your Bannister Day Spa treatments before you arrive.
+If there is one tip I can give you it’s to book your Bannister Day Spa treatments before you arrive.
 The spa only has four treatment rooms and services both resorts.
 So, it fills up quickly (as it did on our rainy visit).

 Sadly, we missed out during our stay but the menu looked amazing.
 Book for a simple facial or massage, or invest in a package and spend a few hours at the spa enjoying a number of treatments as well as their Hammam.